oracle-livelabs/pts/ai-vector-search-fundamentals/3-exhaustive_search/exhaustive_search.md

-# Exact Similarity Search
+# Exhaustive Similarity Search

 ## Introduction

-This lab walks you through the steps to run exact similarity searches and what is happening during the search.
+This lab walks you through the steps to run exhaustive similarity searches and what is happening during the search.

 Estimated Lab Time: 10 minutes

-### About Exact Similarity Search
+### About Exhaustive Similarity Search

-An exact similarity search looks at the distances, based on a given query vector, to all other vectors in a data set.
+An exhaustive similarity search looks at the distances, based on a given query vector, to all other vectors in a data set.
 In this type of search, all vectors are compared, and produces the most accurate results.

-In this Lab we are going to be performing exact similarity searches on a text column, and we will use the all-MiniLM-L12-v2 model.
+In this Lab we are going to be performing exhaustive similarity searches on a text column, and we will use the all-MiniLM-L12-v2 model.
 This is the same model we used in the Embedding Models lab to create the vector embeddings for the DESCRIPTION column in the PARKS table.

 ### Objectives

 In this lab, you will:

-* Run exact similarity searches
+* Run exhaustive similarity searches
 * Show vector distances to reinforce how the search is evaluated
 * Show an execution plan from a query